Rachel Carson Facts:

 In 1962, Carson's next book was published: Silent Spring.
 Carefully researched over 4 years, the book documented the dangers of pesticides and herbicides.
 She showed the long-lasting presence of toxic chemicals in water and on land and the presence of DDT even in mother's milk, as well as the threat to other creatures, especially songbirds.

 After Silent Spring:

 Despite a full-scale assault from the agricultural chemical industry, which called the book everything from "sinister" and "hysterical" to "bland," the public's concern was raised.
 President John F. Kennedy read Silent Spring and initiated a presidential advisory committee.
 In 1963, CBS produced a television special featuring Rachel Carson and several opponents of her conclusions.
 The US Senate opened an investigation of pesticides.

-In 1964, Rachel Carson died of cancer in Silver Spring, Maryland.
+In 1964, Carson died of cancer in Silver Spring, Maryland.
 Just before she died, she was elected to the American Academy of Arts and Sciences.
 But she was not able to see the changes that her helped produce.